- Define the four major components of communication.

 Observing the environment for the four major communication components will be helpful as you plan activities and experiences for school-age children and youth.
-Download and print the Communication Components: Observation Activity form.
-Share your work with your trainer, coach, or supervisor.
+Complete the Communication Components: Observation Activity.
+Share your work with your trainer, coach, or administrator.

 American Speech-Language-Hearing Association (2014).
 Your Child’s Communication Development: Kindergarten through Fifth Grade.
 Available at http://www.asha.org/public/speech/development/communicationdevelopment/

 Berk, L. E. (2013).
 Child development (9th ed.).
 Upper Saddle River, NJ: Pearson Education Inc.

 Hart, B., & Risley, T.R.
 (1995).
 Meaningful Differences in the Everyday Experience of Young American Children.
 Baltimore, MD: Brookes Publishing.

 National Board for Professional Teaching Standards (2012).
 Early Childhood Generalist Standards for teachers of ages 3-8 (3rd ed.).